|Corda Network trust root||Document history|

 5.3.3 Training Requirements

-All personnel performing duties with respect to the operation of the CA personnel shall receive comprehensive training.
+All personnel performing duties with respect to the operation of the CA personnel shall receive reasonable training.
 Training shall be conducted in the following areas:

 - CA security principles and mechanisms;